Skip to content

 Tim Urban, senior engineer, CIS Network & Core

 On November 30, 2016, UIT switched off the old Campus Backbone Network (CBN), marking the end of a major undertaking to move all campus and hospital buildings over to new network backbone equipment.
-This achievement was made possible through the tireless efforts of the network and fiber teams in UIT’s Network Services and Cable Plant teams.
+This achievement was made possible through the tireless efforts of the network and fiber teams in UIT’s Core Infrastructure Services and Cable Plant teams.

 The network backbone links all campus buildings and structures, including the hospital, Downtown Data Center, and the internet.
 The backbone’s physical network infrastructure includes core switches, routers, outdoor fiber facilities and other networking devices.
 The project required replacing equipment in more than 200 buildings.